 Cargo agents

 Cargo agents, licensed by IATA, handle airfreight on behalf of clients.
 They must comply with IATA standards, maintain insurance, and issue airway bills (HAWBs) and other transport and logistics documents.
 The challenge with IATA regulations is that they change annually.
-Your personnel need to stay updated to avoid mistakes on documents, often requiring them to check the 1,000-page IATA regulation book necessary for labeling shipments.
+Your personnel needs to stay updated to avoid mistakes on documents, often requiring them to check the 1,000-page IATA regulation book necessary for labeling shipments.
 Simply put, air freight shipments entail a multitude of documents, which pass from hand to hand throughout the supply chain operation cycle.

-Airport authorities
+Airport authorities scanning

 Airport authorities are the owners and operators of airport infrastructure, which also involves a substantial volume of documents that must be provided to air carriers.
 These documents include information on how cargo is stored before it is loaded onto an aircraft.
 Logistics personnel on the ground need to know what they are dealing with before loading cargo and what to do once the shipment arrives at its destination airport.

 Regarding air freight, the quality of service must be the highest priority.
 It's all about avoiding compliance with transportation rules.
 Therefore, it is crucial to provide the highest quality of documents when they pass from one party to another, especially for hazardous cargo (DGR).
-To prevent plane crashes like the case of UPS Airlines Flight 6 on September 3, 2010, caused by an onboard fire, it's evident that exchanging high-quality documents among key parties in supply chain and logistics is essential for ensuring cargo and people safety.
-[2]
+To prevent plane crashes like the case of UPS Airlines Flight 6 on September 3, 2010, caused by an onboard fire, it's evident that exchanging high-quality documents among key parties in the supply chain and logistics is essential for ensuring cargo and people's safety.

-Rail and intermodal transport
+Rail and intermodal transport document scanning

 Rail transport for the cargo combines different intermodal equipment that is selected regarding cargo requirements.
 There are a variety of independent standard documents that can be used directly for transportation purposes, and the type of modal transport can provide a basis for drawing up a new record.
 Most of the shipments for this transport are handled in containers or by trailers, which are later replaced on the trucks in the road transport.
 All that depends on supply chain planning.
-Here are two elements that are important for this kind of transport.
-These are included as follows:
+Here are two elements that are important for this kind of transport, these are included as follows:

 These are key road-rail interchange points within the rail industry dedicated to cargo.
 They often include warehouses, distribution companies, and consolidation services for general cargo and freight.
 This forms an interconnected network coordinated by supply chain operations.
 Documents flow significantly as these terminals are connected to ports and road freight, resulting in various documents for various transport purposes.

-Rail Transport
+Rail transport

 Carriers that provide rail transport utilize public rail infrastructure for various transport modes and cargo available through the supply chain.
 This includes cargo in enclosed boxcars, refrigerated wagons, flat wagons, tankers, containers, and car transporters.
 Various documents come into play, specifically for stakeholders closely associated with ground freight.